 A note on compliance frameworks

 SOC 2 Type II, HIPAA, and GDPR all require demonstrable access controls on data used by automated systems.
-Permission-aware RAG isn't just good engineering — it's increasingly a compliance requirement.
-The audit logging patterns described in this article map directly to SOC 2 CC6.1 (logical access controls) and CC7.2 (monitoring system activity).
-If your organization handles protected health information, HIPAA's minimum necessary standard applies to AI agent retrieval as well — the agent should only access the minimum data needed to answer the query.
+Permission-aware RAG is not just engineering hygiene.
+It is increasingly a compliance requirement.
+The audit logging patterns in this article map directly to SOC 2 CC6.1 (logical access controls) and CC7.2 (system activity monitoring).
+For protected health information, HIPAA's minimum necessary standard applies to AI agent retrieval the same way it applies to any other automated access — the agent should only see the minimum data needed to answer the query.

 - [1]Couchbase: Securing Agentic RAG Pipelines(couchbase.com)↩